Does Low Blood Sugar Make You Feel Cold? | Chilly Truth Revealed

 • Headache

 The combination varies depending on severity and individual differences.
-The chills often accompany sweating—a paradoxical mix signaling autonomic nervous system activation trying to rebalance body functions under duress.
+The chills often accompany sweating—a paradoxical mix signaling autonomic nervous system activation as the body tries to rebalance itself.

 A Closer Look at Symptom Severity and Onset Timeframes

 Mild hypoglycemia may cause subtle symptoms that resolve quickly once glucose intake occurs.
-Moderate episodes often produce more noticeable chills alongside shaking and sweating within minutes to an hour after blood sugar drops below about 70 mg/dL (3.9 mmol/L).
+Moderate episodes often produce more noticeable symptoms such as chills, shaking, sweating, hunger, and a fast heartbeat within minutes of a significant blood sugar drop.

 A Practical Comparison: How Low Blood Sugar Differs From Other Causes of Feeling Cold